Colloquium XIII for Aspiring Minority Doctoral Candidates

 October 10 – 12, 2013

-The Colloquium for Aspiring Minority Doctoral Candidates is designed to promote graduate education at West Virginia University (WVU) to prospective and current high-achieving, underrepresented minority graduate students.
+The Colloquium for Aspiring Minority Doctoral Candidates is designed to promote graduate education at West Virginia University (WVU) to prospective and current high-achieving, underrepresented minority students.
 It is an opportunity to familiarize students with academic programs, admission standards, and resources for funding graduate education at WVU.

 Applying for the Colloquium XIII program